Experience Authentic Atlanta and Explore the Local Scene

 What’s old is new again in Old Fourth Ward, where this neighborhood continues to redefine itself, transforming into a hotspot for nightlife along Edgewood Avenue.
 Grant Park surrounds the city’s fourth-largest park and is home to Historic Oakland Cemetery and Zoo Atlanta.
 Once an epicenter of African-American commerce, Sweet Auburn Historic District continues to flourish on the city’s southeast side.
-Auburn Avenue, known in the 1950s as the nation’s most affluent African-American street, houses a curb market, bakeries and clubs near the Martin Luther King Jr. National Historic Site and Ebenezer Baptist Church.
+Auburn Avenue, known in the 1950s as the nation’s most affluent African-American street, houses the Sweet Auburn Curb Market, bakeries and clubs near the Martin Luther King Jr. National Historic Site and Ebenezer Baptist Church.